 “What's interesting is that, especially for the Swiss Army knife demo[graphic], you will not find one person who does not remember getting their first Swiss Army knife,” Kazanjian remarks.
 “You will not find one person who doesn't remember where it still is or when they lost it.
 I remember I got mine the first day of Cub Scouts, and I still have it.”

 Victorinox Swiss Army's previous clamshell packaging had focused more on the functionality of the knives versus the emotional experience of owning and using one.
-So Costa and Kazanjian worked to highlight the new packaging's emotional appeal to prospective buyers.“The package doesn't need bells and whistles because it is what it is,” Costa recalls. ““We wanted to get out of the way of the package because the Swiss Army knife tells its own story.”
+So Costa and Kazanjian worked to highlight the new packaging's emotional appeal to prospective buyers.

 The resulting packaging uses six different Swiss mountain themes with a consistent color scheme of silver and the Swiss Army red.
 The iconic cross and shield logo also is prominently displayed.